Ocean scientists around the world are calling for field research into marine carbon removal.

 - Verify the safety of the project: ensure that there are no negative impacts on the local environment, and determine whether potential positive benefits can be observed.

-- Verify that Planetary’s Ocean Alkalinity Enhancement (OAE) method is effective at removing excess atmospheric CO2 at each of our project sites.
+- Verify that Planetary’s OAE method is effective at removing excess atmospheric CO2 at each of our project sites.

 - Confirm the efficiency of the overall process: how much carbon we can verifiably remove per unit of antacid.